Muses

 For there one’s soul is trampled upon, liberty just a nice sounding word, and oh, how time crawls.

-We can wax lyrical about love, believe in the God above, but if we’re unkind,
+We can wax lyrical about love, believe in the God that's above, but if we’re unkind,

 Our words are plain meaningless, even offensive, and God’s hardly in our heart and mind.